ibm-cloud-docs/cis/faq.md

 {: faq}

 You can have, at most, one Free Trial instance per account, for the lifetime of the account.
 If you already have a free trial instance, if you delete a free trial instance, or if the free trial expires, you are not allowed to create another free trial instance.
 You can, however, create instances of other paid plan types (for example, Standard), independent of any free trials you might have created.

-## I had an Early Access instance that I (may or may not have) deleted.
-Can I create a Free Trial instance now?
-{:#cis-faq-early-access-to-free-trial-plan}
-{: faq}

-No. Early Access Plan can only be upgraded to a paid plan, which is the Standard plan at this time.

-## I had an Early Access instance that I (might or might not have) deleted.
-Can I create a Free Trial instance now?
-{:#cis-faq-early-access-and-free-trial-plan}
-{: faq}

-No. Each account is entitled to only one free instance.
-Both the Early Access Plan and the Free Trial plan that replaced it count as free plans.
-This also means that you can have at most one Free Trial instance.

 ## Can I downgrade from Standard to the Free Trial?
 {:#cis-faq-downgrade-standard-to-free-plan}